kasinox/NYPD_shooting_incident/README.md

 ## Warning, Knitting the document in MacOS will have issues due to version compatiblity issue between R and the sf library

+sf package is essential for geospatial mapping in R, somehow the support in MacOs lag behind that of windows, I would not recommend knitting this in macOS
+I got it to work in windows first, then took me another 4-5 hours to figure out the package dependencies and knit it in macOS

 for some of the librarys, macOS would not download them correct in Rstudio and one would need to first go to terminal and install homebrew
 Warning, Knitting the document in MacOS will have issues due to version compatiblity issue for some of the librarys, macOS would not download them correctly in Rstudio and one would need to first go to terminal and install homebrew